 “I know of no safe depositor of the ultimate powers of society but the people themselves; and if we think them not enlightened enough to exercise their control with a wholesome discretion, the remedy is not to take it from them, but to inform their discretion by education.
 This is the true corrective of abuses of constitutional power.”

 A Closing Thought

 Shortly after the American Revolution, Noah Webster published his Blue Back Speller which was used by five generations of young Americans learning to spell.
 But it was more than a spelling book.
 It was first published in 1783 and in 1790 a brief Federal Catechism was added.
 Times have changed and not all of the points in Webster’s catechism apply today.
 But the point to be made is that, as children were learning to spell and read, they were also learning how federal government was supposed to work.
-With estimates of 100 million copies of the book in print, nearly every literate person in American had a basic working knowledge of the American Republic.
-You can help restore that knowledge by sharing this document with as many people as possible.
+With estimates of 100 million copies of the book in print, the vast majority of Americans had read Webster’s brief catechism and had a basic working knowledge of the American Republic.
+American needs this basic foundation again and you can help restore that knowledge by sharing this document with as many people as possible.

 Copyright 2016-2017, Brad Sherman